Eliot Hall (Reed College)

-Eliot Hall is the arts and sciences building of Reed College in Portland, Oregon, designed by Albert Ernest Doyle and built in 1912.
+Eliot Hall is the primary administrative building of Reed College in Portland, Oregon, designed by Albert Ernest Doyle and built in 1912.
 The building was one of the first buildings constructed at the college.
 The name was changed to Eliot Hall when it was dedicated to Thomas Lamb Eliot in 1935 and subsequently remodeled.
 Inspired by St John's College, Oxford, its architecture contains elements of Tudor and Collegiate Gothic.

 History

 Background

 Thomas Lamb Eliot, who would later become Eliot Hall's namesake in 1935, was the founder of the Oregon Humane Society, the first minister of the First Unitarian Church in Portland, and the first president of Reed College's Board of Trustees until 1924.
 Having met Simeon Gannett Reed and his wife Amanda, Reed College's namesakes, through his work as a minister, he wrote to the Reeds in 1887 with the idea of creating a liberal institution of arts and sciences.
 Although the Reeds passed away before the school was officially founded, Amanda left Eliot $2 million in her will; plans for developing the school began in 1906.